 There are times in your life when everything seems complicated and a total grind.
-Times that get a bit blurry, when you can’t keep a handle on things, when everything all goes pear-shaped or falls apart.
+Times that get a bit blurry, when you can’t keep a handle on things, when everything seems to fall apart.
 Those times, with no sight of a silver lining, when a feeling of failure lodges in your head and doesn’t seem like it’s ever going to leave.

-You give huge sighs of irritation to express your crabbiness, you sigh when you wake up, in traffic jams, at work, queuing at the sandwich shop… you sigh to get rid of tension, to release something.
-You feel sorry for yourself and you do way too much navel gazing.
+You give huge sighs of irritation to express your crabbiness, you sigh when you wake up, in traffic jams, at work, queuing at the sandwich store…you sigh to get rid of tension, to release something.
+You feel sorry for yourself, and you do way too much navel-gazing.

 And that’s me.
 Exactly like this.

-You explain how you’ve got writer’s block, that it’s making you ill and that you got to the point of actually hitting the keyboard with your fists until you realised that the result on the screen – kjsfhgmjkamgfjhqmfjlgmqljqofgqdfoh – looked like the name of an Icelandic volcano.
-You’re aware that you’re talking only about yourself, that you’re being really clumsy with your words and that your close friend is sitting beside you on the sofa in a low-key mood with a Sigur Rós album as background sound.
+You explain how you’ve got writer’s block, that it’s making you ill and that you got to the point of actually hitting the keyboard with your fists until you realized that the result on the screen—kjsfhgmjkamgfjhqmfjlgmqljqofgqdfoh—looked like the name of an Icelandic volcano.
+You’re aware that you’re talking only about yourself, that you’re being really clumsy with your words and that your close friend is sitting beside you on the sofa in a low-key mood with a Sigur Rós album playing in the background.
 Something is happening.
-Without really thinking you trot out the André Breton quote about not wanting to be anywhere else because you’ve always thought this line deeply beautiful and now you realise that all this time the woman next to you is equally as beautiful as this sentiment.
+Without really thinking you trot out the André Breton quote about not wanting to be anywhere else because you’ve always thought this line deeply beautiful and now you realize that all this time the woman next to you is equally as beautiful as this sentiment.
 The woman, that is, who you’ve been close to for several years.
-And right then and there you realise that love at first sight is idiotic rubbish talked by morons about love.
-You see now that you have the solution for all your troubles but you were too much of a fool to even notice it.
+And right then and there you realize that love at first sight is idiotic garbage upheld by morons.
+You see now that you have the solution for all your troubles, but you were too much of a fool to even notice it.

 You make an effort to pull yourself together and to find a way, right then and there, to tell her how much you love her because right now your stomach is wracked with pain.
-So you tell her that for better or worse you can offer her a lot of laughing but probably not fur coats and as you’re explaining this to her you’re telling yourself that you’re on top of your game word-wise.
-Then you try and explain that the way you’re feeling is like when you go into a Gents toilet and don’t dare look at your neighbour urinating in case you’ll not do well in the pissing fountain match.
+So you tell her that for better or worse you can offer her a lot of laughing but probably not fur coats, and as you’re explaining this to her you’re telling yourself that you’re on top of your game word-wise.
+Then you try and explain that the way you’re feeling is like when you go into a men’s restroom and don’t dare look at your neighbor urinating so you can avoid knowing you’ve lost the pissing contest.
 But then you instantly regret picking that particular example for this special moment.

 Throughout all this she’s smiling at you in a loving way, putting her head down and biting her lip.
 You feel as though you’ve finally seen the end of the tunnel and you can see a shining halo round her face, so delicate, soft and sweet.
-You kiss her for the first time – completely forgetting that fancy dress party a year ago when following a drunken bet, she’d stuck her tongue in your mouth to get at a green olive.
-Now you’re kissing her for real and you realise that your eyes are closed.
-Sometimes, you realise, it’s quite nice to close your eyes on certain things.
+You kiss her for the first time—completely forgetting that fancy dress party a year ago when following a drunken bet, she’d stuck her tongue in your mouth to get at a green olive.
+Now you’re kissing her for real and you realize that your eyes are closed.
+Sometimes, you realize, it’s quite nice to close your eyes on certain things.

-This kiss, you discover, has a wonderful taste of crisps and nuts and you also find that a drink can make you hungry, that you’ve been hungry for a long long time and that it was eating you up inside.
-And most of all you realise that life gets easier when you gaze at someone else’s navel.
+This kiss, you discover, has a wonderful taste of chips and nuts and you also find that a drink can make you hungry, that you’ve been hungry for a long, long time and that it was eating you up inside.
+And most of all you realize that life gets easier when you gaze at someone else’s navel.